 When web applications are accessed across the internet, there is always the possibility of usernames and passwords being intercepted by intermediaries.
-These intercepts may occur when the data is travelling between a client and the server.
-It is often a good idea to enable access via HTTPS (HTTP over SSL) and require the use of HTTPS for pages where passwords are sent.
+HTTPS is a good way to safeguard your Crowd data and user logins from being intercepted and read by outsiders.

 On this page: